subhash-pujari/FindingAuthorRoles/README.md

 This contains the following

-> Saxaprser: to get the publication title, authors, year of publication and homepage of the author
+> Saxparser: to get the publication title, authors, year of publication and homepage of the author

 > InformationExtraction: Automatic information extraction from the authors webpage